cvxpy/cvxpy/doc/source/tutorial/constraints/index.rst

     prob = cp.Minimize(cp.norm(X) + cp.sum(X))

 Finally, you can also define the sparsity attribute manually.
-The input to the attribute needs to conform to the index format as defined in `np.indices <https://numpy.org/doc/stable/reference/generated/numpy.indices.html>`.
+The input to the attribute needs to conform to the index format as defined in `np.indices <https://numpy.org/doc/stable/reference/generated/numpy.indices.html>`_.

 .. code:: python

     # Creates a sparse variable manually
     # The first tuple represent row indices and the second column indices
-    # This is essentially targeting the following indices
+    # This is equivalent to calling np.where(data == 1) on the following matrix
     # [[1, 0, 0],
     #  [0, 0, 1],
     #  [0, 0, 0]]